RecordEvolutionApps/OPC_UA_Client/README.md

-# OPC UA Client
+# Collect data from any OPC UA server

-The app acts as an OPC UA Client and fetches data from user specified objects and variable nodes.
+The app acts as an OPC UA Client and fetches data from any machine providing a OPC UA interface.
-The variables read are then published to the IronFlock platform.
+You can specify which data points to read and these are then collected in a structured way in your fleet database.

 ## Hardware

-1. Industrial PC registered in IronFlock ([For Detail Click Here](https://docs.ironflock.com/#/en/Reswarm/reflasher))
+- (Industrial) PC registered in IronFlock ([For Details on registering devices click here](https://docs.ironflock.com/#/en/Reswarm/reflasher))
+- Any modbus server on the same network as the industrial PC.

 ## Usage Instructions

-The Industrial PC does need a working Wi-Fi connection, so you can control it remotely using the IronFlock Platform.
-The app tries to connect to an OPC UA Server at ***opc.tcp://0.0.0.0:4840/opcuaserver*** by default.
+For setup the edge PC needs a working internet connection, so you can configure it remotely using the IronFlock Platform.

-## Install the App

-To use the app on your Industrial PC, go to IronFlock into the devices menu of the swarm where your device is registred.
-There create a group and add the device to the group and install this app to this group as well.
-Now the device will start downloading the app.
+Find your PC in the devices menu, go to the IoT Store and install this app.
+You can open the device settings, go the settings of this app and configure it as detailed below:

 ## Parameters